MegrajChauhan/merry/CONTRIBUTING.md

-# Contributing to GNOME-Nepal
+# Contributing to Merry Nexus

-Thank you for showing an interest in contributing to Evaluate It!
+Thank you for showing an interest in contributing to Merry Nexus!
 All kinds of contributions are valuable to us.
 In this guide, we will cover how you can quickly onboard and make your first contribution.

 ## Table of Contents